19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) the price at which the securities, futures contracts, or contracts or arrangements in connection with leveraged foreign exchange trading were dealt in or traded contemporaneously with the contravention; and

-(ii) the price at which the securities, futures contracts or contracts or arrangements in connection with leveraged foreign exchange trading would have been likely to have been so dealt in or traded at the time of the contemporaneous dealing or trading if the contravention had not occurred.
+(ii) the price at which the securities, futures contracts, or contracts or arrangements in connection with leveraged foreign exchange trading would have been likely to have been so dealt in or traded at the time of the contemporaneous dealing or trading if —

-[2/2009 wef 01/10/2012]
+(A) in any case where the contravening person had acted in contravention of section 218 or 219, the information referred to in section 218(1) or 219(1), as the case may be, had been generally available; or

+(B) in any other case, the contravention had not occurred.

+[Act 34 of 2012 wef 18/03/2013]

+[Act 34 of 2012 wef 18/03/2013]

+(1A) Without prejudice to subsection (1), the contravening person shall, whether or not he had gained a profit or avoided a loss as a result of that contravention, and whether or not he had been convicted or had a civil penalty imposed on him in respect of that contravention, be liable to pay compensation to the claimant, if —

+(a) the contravening person has contravened section 199, 200, 201, 209 or 210, in connection with any subscription, purchase or sale of securities, any trading in futures contracts or any leveraged foreign exchange trading, by —

+(i) making, disseminating or publishing any false, misleading or deceptive statement, information, promise or forecast; or

+(ii) concealing or omitting to state any material fact; and

+(b) the claimant —

+(i) in reliance on that statement, information, promise or forecast or in ignorance of that concealed or omitted material fact, had (whether contemporaneously with the contravention or otherwise) subscribed for, purchased or sold any securities, or entered into any futures contract, or contracts or arrangements in connection with leveraged foreign exchange trading, of the same description; and

+(ii) had suffered loss.

+[Act 34 of 2012 wef 18/03/2013]

-(2) The amount of compensation that the contravening person is liable to pay to the claimant is the amount of the loss suffered by the claimant, after deducting any amount of compensation paid or payable to the same claimant in respect of the same contravention under an order of court or an agreement to pay by any defendant, defendant corporation or defendant partnership under Division 5 or under an order for disgorgement under section 236L, up to the maximum recoverable amount.
+(2) The amount of compensation that the contravening person is liable to pay to the claimant under subsection (1) is the amount of the loss suffered by the claimant referred to in subsection (1)(b), after deducting any amount of compensation paid or payable to the same claimant in respect of the same contravention under an order of court or an agreement to pay by the contravening person or any defendant, defendant corporation or defendant partnership under Division 4 or 5 or under an order for disgorgement under section 236L, up to the maximum amount recoverable.

+[Act 34 of 2012 wef 18/03/2013]

+(2A) The amount of compensation that the contravening person is liable to pay to the claimant under subsection (1A) is —

+(a) in any case where the claimant had contemporaneously with the contravention subscribed for, purchased or sold any securities, or entered into any futures contract, or contracts or arrangements in connection with leveraged foreign exchange trading, of the same description, and had suffered the loss referred to in subsection (1)(b), any one of the following amounts that is elected by the claimant:

+(i) the amount of the loss suffered by the claimant referred to in subsection (1)(b), after deducting any amount of compensation paid or payable to the same claimant in respect of the same contravention under an order of court or an agreement to pay by the contravening person or any defendant, defendant corporation or defendant partnership under Division 4 or 5 or under an order for disgorgement under section 236L, up to the maximum amount recoverable; or

+(ii) the amount of any loss that reasonably results from the claimant’s reliance on the statement, information, promise or forecast referred to in subsection (1A)(a)(i) or ignorance of the concealed or omitted material fact referred to in subsection (1A)(a)(ii), after deducting any amount of compensation paid or payable to the same claimant in respect of the same contravention under an order of court or an agreement to pay by the contravening person or any defendant, defendant corporation or defendant partnership under Division 4 or 5 or under an order for disgorgement under section 236L; or

+(b) in any other case, the amount of any loss that reasonably results from the claimant’s reliance on the statement, information, promise or forecast referred to in subsection (1A)(a)(i) or ignorance of the concealed or omitted material fact referred to in subsection (1A)(a)(ii), after deducting any amount of compensation paid or payable to the same claimant in respect of the same contravention under an order of court or an agreement to pay by the contravening person or any defendant, defendant corporation or defendant partnership under Division 4 or 5 or under an order for disgorgement under section 236L.

+[Act 34 of 2012 wef 18/03/2013]

 (3) Any defence that is available to a person who is prosecuted for a contravention of any provision in this Part, shall also be available to a defendant to an action under this section in respect of the contravention.

-(4) An action under this section shall not be commenced after the expiration of 6 years from the date of completion of the contemporaneous dealing or trading in which the loss occurred.
+(4) An action under this section shall not be commenced after the expiration of 6 years from the date of completion of the dealing or trading in which the loss occurred.

+[Act 34 of 2012 wef 18/03/2013]

-(5) In determining whether a dealing in securities, trading in futures contracts, or leveraged foreign exchange trading took place contemporaneously with the contravention under subsection (1), the court shall take into account the following matters:
+(5) For the purposes of this section, in determining whether any dealing in securities, trading in futures contracts or leveraged foreign exchange trading took place contemporaneously with the contravention, the court shall take into account the following matters:

 (a) the volume of securities, futures contracts, or contracts in connection with leveraged foreign exchange trading of the same description dealt in or traded between the date and time of the contravention and the date and time of the dealing in securities, trading in futures contracts, or leveraged foreign exchange trading;